 - Complete a valuable professional credential in just four full semesters of study

-- Apply a portion of the credits earned toward a Master of Arts in Clinical Investigation (MACI)
+- Potentially apply a portion of the credits earned toward a Master of Science in Clinical Investigation (MSCI)

 (Note: The MSCI program is comprised of campus-based courses and is not available in an online format.)